cole-h06/braid/README.md

 Verity takes a different approach by modeling information as a bipartite graph of source-to-claim assertions.
 It evaluates the topology of an information network and shifts credibility inference from reasoning about what was said to reasoning about how evidence is connected across sources.

-The mission is to make the credibility inference directly accessible to AI systems through an open-source Model Context Protocol (MCP) server.

 ## Contact

 Feel free to connect with me whether you have any ideas, questions, feedback, or if you just want to chat about interesting topics!